bspeice/speice.io/_posts/2019-02-08-compiler-optimizations.md

 With some collections, LLVM can predict how large they will become and allocate the entire size on the stack instead of the heap.
-This works whether with both the pre-allocation (`Vec::with_capacity`) *and re-allocation* (`Vec::push`) methods for collections types.
+This works with both the pre-allocation (`Vec::with_capacity`) *and re-allocation* (`Vec::push`) methods for collection types.
-Not only can LLVM predict sizing if you reserve the fully size up front, it can see through the resizing operations and find the total size.
+Not only can LLVM predict sizing if you reserve everything up front, it can see through the resizing operations and find the total size.
-While this specific optimization is unlikely to come up in production usage, it's cool to note that LLVM does a considerable amount of work to understand what code actually does.
+While this specific optimization is unlikely to come up in production usage, it's cool to note that LLVM does a considerable amount of work to understand what the code will do:

 ```rust
 use std::alloc::{GlobalAlloc, Layout, System};